faddaful/pinterest-data-pipeline388/README.md

 Navigate to the Kinesis console, and select the Data Streams section.
 Choose the Create stream button
 - Configure API with Kinesis proxy integration
 Create an IAM role in the IAM console that assumes the AmazonKinesisFullAccessRole policy.
+Configure your previously created REST API to allow it to invoke Kinesis actions.
+Your API should be able to invoke the following actions:
+    List streams in Kinesis
-List stream source, Create, describe and delete streams in Kinesis, Set up the POST, DELETE methods, Add records to streams in Kinesis, Set up the records PUT method, deploy and invoke your API.
+    Create, describe and delete streams in Kinesis
+    Add records to streams in Kinesis
 - Send Data to the kinesis Streams
-Create a new script, user_posting_emulation_streaming.py, that builds upon the initial user_posting_emulation.py.
+Create a new script, <user_posting_emulation_streaming.py>, that builds upon the initial <user_posting_emulation.py>.
 Send requests to the API from this script which will add one record at a time to the stream.
 - Read the data from kinesis streams in databricks Create a new notebook that read-in the data in databricks.
 You will need your access key and secret key here.
 - Transform and clean the data as appropriate.
 - Write the streaming data to delta tables.
+That's it.

 ## Usage Instructions